 Topics in This Section

 If you have a question about Fox Chase Cancer Center, ask Robin Luber.
-She spends every Wednesday volunteering at the Center's Information Desk, and she also volunteers in social services.
+She spends every Wednesday volunteering at Fox Chase so you are likely to see her walking the halls helping patients and families or in the Family Surgical Waiting Lounge.
+She also volunteers in Social Services assisting the social workers with administrative tasks.
 "I love this job," shared Robin.
 "I help patients, their families, and the staff.
 It's very rewarding."
 And that's coming from a former patient.

 In 1995, when she was working full-time at Verizon, Robin had her annual mammogram at her local hospital.
 The results of all her mammograms never indicated a problem.
 Robin felt a hard thickening on the side of her right breast and intuitively knew she needed further testing.
 An ultrasound did not reveal a problem either.